mihai-dinu/bitbucket-server.el/README.md

 - `M-x bitbucket-server-open-file-at-point` will open a browser webpage to your Bitbucket Server pointing to the current buffer **and** the current line number
+- `M-x bitbucket-server-copy-file-url` will add the Bitbucket Server current buffer URL to the kill-ring (clipboard).
+- `M-x bitbucket-server-copy-file-url-with-line-number` will add the Bitbucket Server current buffer URL, with line number, to the kill-ring (clipboard).

 **Caution**: This plugin does not work with Bitbucket Cloud (https://bitbucket.org)

 When running a command for the first time, you will be prompted to add the